How It Works

 /ql wandcancel Cancel an active wand mode assignment.

 /ql reload Reload all config files from disk without restarting the server.
+Quests are validated as part of the reload; problems are reported to console but never block the reload.

 /ql info Show plugin version and dependency information.